Jewelry Blog

 PinkNone (pure pink)Very HighCommands the highest prices

-PinkPurplishHighEnhances pink hue, increases value
+PinkPurplishHighEnhances vibrancy, increases value

-PinkBrownishLowDulls pink hue, decreases value
+PinkBrownishLowDulls the pink, decreases value

-PinkOrangishMedium to HighAdds warmth, can increase value
+PinkOrangishMedium–HighAdds warmth, can increase value

-PinkGrayishLowMutes the pink hue, reduces value
+PinkGrayishLowMutes the color, lowers value

-4. Blue Colored Diamonds
+4. Blue Colored Diamond

 Base ColorSecondary ColorRarityImpact on Value

-BlueGrayishCommonAdds a unique hue, often increases the value
+BlueGrayishCommonAdds a unique hue, sometimes increases value

-5. Green Colored Diamonds
+5. Green Diamond

 Base ColorSecondary ColorRarityImpact on Value

-GreenYellowishCommonDulls the green hue, decreases the value
+GreenYellowishCommonDulls the green, lowers value

 GreenBluishRareOften enhances vibrancy, increases value

-GreenBrownishCommonDulls the green hue, decreases value
+GreenBrownishCommonMutes the tone, decreases value

-6. Yellow Colored Diamonds
+6. Yellow Colored Diamond

 Base ColorSecondary ColorRarityImpact on Value

-YellowNone (pure yellow)CommonHighest value due to color purity
+YellowNone (pure yellow)CommonHighest value within yellow diamonds

 YellowGreenishUncommonCan enhance vibrancy, increases value